golang-auth/go-channelbinding/README.md

 go-channelbinding provides TLS Channel Binding support as defined in [RFC 5929](https://tools.ietf.org/html/rfc5929):

    * tls-unique:           binds to an individual TLS connection
-   * tls-endpoint: binds to the server's TLS certificate
+   * tls-server-end-point: binds to the server's TLS certificate

 These bindings are available for TLS versions prior to TLS1.3 only, and are subject to issues related to session resumption and renegotiation,